 • Electromagnetic interference immunity per automotive standards

+Beyond raw NAND flash, our automotive SSD solutions integrate these components into complete storage systems optimized for vehicle applications.
 Our engineering team works directly with automotive OEMs to optimize memory configurations for specific applications, ensuring integration success and long-term reliability across vehicle platforms.

 Engineering Considerations for Automotive NAND Integration